A Coruña: Main sights

 The city has several museums, such as the Castle of San Antón Archaeological Museum, Fine Arts Museum and the network of scientific museums (Casa das Ciencias, which also includes a planetarium, DOMUS, made by Arata Isozaki and Aquarium Finisterrae).
 In 2012, the National Museum of Science and Technology (MUNCYT) opened a branch in the city.
 A Coruña's social scene is most popular on Summer nights.
 Most bars and clubs are on Rua do Orzán, which runs directly parallel to Paseo Maritimo on the beach side.
-Another popular destination, for mostly a more youthful crowd, is Os Xardins (The Gardens), a park near the beginning of Rúa Real and the Os Cantons Village Shopping Centre.
+Another popular destination, primarily for a more youthful crowd, is Os Xardins (The Gardens), a park near the beginning of Rúa Real and the Os Cantons Village Shopping Centre.